VoltaOps/PM/Initiation/ProjectCharter.md

 ## Project Title
 * **Volta Card**
 ## Project Purpose
-* View Promotions and Discount
+* Get Promotion for various kinds of Stores e.g.(Restaurants, Fashions Stores,...), and to be able View The promotions and Discounts on the Map using API from Google Maps

 ## Project objective
     1. View all current promotions and discounts